rust-lang/book/src/ch17-01-what-is-oo.md

 updating the `average` field as well.

-We leave the `list` and `average` fields private so there is no way for external code to add or remove items to the `list` field directly; otherwise, the `average` field might become out of sync when the `list` changes.
+We leave the `list` and `average` fields private so there is no way for external code to add or remove items to or from the `list` field directly;
+otherwise, the `average` field might become out of sync when the `list` changes.
 The `average` method returns the value in the `average` field, allowing external code to read the `average` but not modify it.

 Because we’ve encapsulated the implementation details of the struct `AveragedCollection`, we can easily change aspects, such as the data structure,